genestack/user-guide/source/doc-odm-user-guide/import-data-using-python-script.rst

 - A gene-transcript mapping file, in TSV format, hosted at an FTP or HTTP web address.
 You can also use **--mapping_file_accession** instead to specify a previously uploaded mapping file.

+- A libraries file in TSV format, hosted at an FTP or HTTP web address

+- A preparations file in TSV format, hosted at an FTP or HTTP web address

 Once imported, studies, samples, and signal metadata will be queryable and editable from both the User Interface and APIs, whilst the signal data will only queryable via APIs.